 This is probably the most asked and obvious question, understandably, to any songwriter, especially from other songwriters and aspiring songwriters.
 There is no one answer.
 Maybe for Bob Dylan the "music always comes first," but not for Bernie Taupin and Elton John.
 Or Burt Bacharach and Hal David.
 Or Rogers and Hammerstein, either.

-and are interested in such things, you may find this book fascinating, as I do.
+interested in such things,you may find this book fascinating, as I do.
 If I've

 got it right, the essential thesis is that human consciousness as we know it is a